The Damned (2024 Palsson film)

-The Damned is a 2024 folk horror film directed by Thordur Palsson and written by Jamie Hannigan, who adapted the screenplay from a story by Palsson.
+The Damned is a 2024 folk horror film directed by Thordur Palsson in his directorial debut and written by Jamie Hannigan, who adapted the screenplay from a story by Palsson.
 It stars Odessa Young as a 19th-century widow who faces an agonizing decision after a shipwreck threatens to fully deplete her village's scarce supplies during a harsh winter.
 The cast also includes Joe Cole, Rory McCann, Lewis Gribben, and Turlough Convery.

-An international co-production between the United Kingdom, Iceland, Ireland, Belgium, and the United States, The Damned was financed and produced by Elation Pictures in collaboration with Wild Atlantic Pictures, Netop Films, and Ley Line Entertainment.
+An international co-production between the United Kingdom, Iceland, Ireland and Belgium, The Damned was financed and produced by Elation Pictures in collaboration with Wild Atlantic Pictures, Netop Films, and Ley Line Entertainment.
 Filming took place in Iceland in 2023.

 The Damned premiered at the Tribeca Film Festival on June 6, 2024.
 Before its debut, Vertical Entertainment acquired North American distribution rights, planning a theatrical release later that year.
 The film was ultimately released in the U.S. on January 3, 2025, receiving positive reviews and grossing $1.3 million at the box office.